mcnuttandrew/color-buddy/README.md

 - [ ] Bug: rotate in polar coordinates doesn't work right
 - [ ] Ad hoc lints seem possible, do a spike
 - [ ] Directional subtlies for aligns, they do not work in polar also
+- [x] Bug: if comparing the same palette in two spaces, make a change and the space reverts
+- [x] Compare: should show the values a pal preview
+- [x] Deselect: In the row of colors, clicking on a selected color should deselect it
 - [x] Tool tip not staying put
 - [x] Chore: Extract some common types into a top level location (like types.ts type thing)
 - [x] For the palettes, there is a copy and delete bug.
 Try this: Copy Example 2, then immediately click delete (menu is still up).
 Surpise!